Projects

 In 2007 the new 95,000sqft popcorn manufacturing factory was completed.
 The new factory was built to replace the existing factory which was destroyed by fire in 2005.
 The factory contains the popcorn manufacturing facilities at ground level and a high bay racking storage facility for the incoming ingredients and product dispatch loading bays.

-Incendia carried out a full hydraulic analysis review of the fire protection system following an insurer’s inspection which had found that the sprinkler protection within the high hazard storage areas was operating at a level greater than the ability of the stored water capasity of the fire water tank, therefore reducing the operational duration of the system.
+Following an insurer’s inspection, it was found that the sprinkler protection within the high hazard storage areas could not be supplied by the fire water tank for the required duration.
 This greatly increased the risk of fire losses for the Client and Insurers and the risk of business interuption in the event of a fire.

 Skikda Oil Refinery, Algeria